-The push-button serves to adjust the analog zero by holding it for at least 3 seconds.
+On top of the Digital 300 Series instrument, there is a push-button that serves to reset the zero by pressing and holding it for at least 3 seconds with no flow present.
 If the auto-zero is active this adjustment will not normally be necessary for controllers.